unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `author`

-This freeform attribute allows for description of the author or authors of this test file.
+This freeform attribute value allows for description of the author or authors of this test file.

 _Attribute:_ `keyboard` (required)

-This attribute specifies the keyboard’s file name, such as `fr-t-k0-azerty.xml`.
+This attribute value specifies the keyboard’s file name, such as `fr-t-k0-azerty.xml`.

 _Attribute:_ `name` (required)

-This attribute specifies a name for this overall test file.
+This attribute value specifies a name for this overall test file.
 These names could be output to the user during test execution, used to summarize success and failure, or used to select or deselect test components.

 **Example**